Gravitational constant: Orbital mechanics

-The above equation is exact only within the approximation of the Earth's orbit around the Sun as a two-body problem in Newtonian mechanics, the measured quantities contain corrections from the perturbations from other bodies in the solar system and from general relativity.
+The above equation is exact only within the approximation of the Earth's orbit around the Sun as a two-body problem in Newtonian mechanics, the measured quantities contain corrections from the perturbations from other bodies in the Solar System and from general relativity.

 From 1964 until 2012, however, it was used as the definition of the astronomical unit and thus held by definition:

-Since 2012, the AU is defined as 1.495978707×10^11 m exactly, and the equation can no longer be taken as holding precisely.
+Since 2012, the au is defined as 1.495978707×10^11 m exactly, and the equation can no longer be taken as holding precisely.

 The quantity GM—the product of the gravitational constant and the mass of a given astronomical body such as the Sun or Earth—is known as the standard gravitational parameter (also denoted μ).
 The standard gravitational parameter GM appears as above in Newton's law of universal gravitation, as well as in formulas for the deflection of light caused by gravitational lensing, in Kepler's laws of planetary motion, and in the formula for escape velocity.

 This quantity gives a convenient simplification of various gravity-related formulas.
 The product GM is known much more accurately than either factor is.

 Calculations in celestial mechanics can also be carried out using the units of solar masses, mean solar days and astronomical units rather than standard SI units.
-For this purpose, the Gaussian gravitational constant was historically in widespread use, k = 0.01720209895 radians per day, expressing the mean angular velocity of the Sun–Earth system measured in radians per day.
+For this purpose, the Gaussian gravitational constant was historically in widespread use, k = 0.01720209895 radians per day, expressing the mean angular velocity of the Sun–Earth system.
 The use of this constant, and the implied definition of the astronomical unit discussed above, has been deprecated by the IAU since 2012.